-Public History Courses at UCR
+Public History Courses

 Family Histories and American Culture (HISA 126) – Explores experiences of family and kinship in the nineteenth-century U.S., especially in the context of Indian removal, racial slavery, and settler imperialism.
 Readings include family history, memoir, and historical monographs.
 Provides context for recent developments in genealogical research as they relate to American family history.
 Students conduct individualized research projects.